During your pregnancy, you have the power to influence your baby’s future health.

 Sources: Red meat, chicken, eggs, beans, fortified breakfast cereals and leafy green vegetables such as spinach and broccoli.

 Iron plays several key roles in the body.
-It is important for the transport of oxygen to your developing baby and it is also important for healthy blood which is essential during pregnancy due to the increased blood volume in your body.
+It is important for the transport of oxygen to your developing baby.
+It is also important for healthy blood which is essential during pregnancy due to the increased blood volume in your body.
 Blood volume usually increases by about 30-50% during pregnancy.
 Iron also helps to reduce tiredness and it supports your baby’s brain development.
-Your body adapts during pregnancy to absorb more iron from the diet but it is still essential that there is enough there to support you and your baby so you should aim to eat iron rich foods twice daily.
+Your body adapts during pregnancy to absorb more iron from the diet.
+However, it is still essential that there is enough there to support you and your baby.
+So you should aim to eat iron rich foods twice daily.

-These are just some of the important nutrients to consider during your pregnancy but there are many more that also play a role.
+These are just some of the important nutrients to consider during your pregnancy.
+There are many more that also play a role.
 A healthy, varied diet including foods from each food group is the best way to ensure that you are meeting all of your and your baby’s requirements.